DIPlib/diplib/INSTALL_Windows.md

 building 32-bit binaries.

-- If `DIP_BUILD_DIPVIEWER` is not on the list, you need to specify the locations for *GLFW* and *GLEW*.
+- If `DIP_BUILD_DIPVIEWER` is not on the list, you need to specify the locations for *GLFW*.
 Click the "Advanced" check box, this will show additional parameters.
 Look for `GLFW_INCLUDE_DIR` and `GLFW_LIBRARY`.
 For both of these, click the "..." button at the right and navigate to where you extracted the *GLFW* ZIP file.
 Select the "include" directory for the first parameter, and "lib-vc2015\glfw3.lib" for the second.
-Next, do the same for `GLEW_INCLUDE_DIR` and `GLEW_LIBRARY_RELEASE`: select "include" for the first parameter and "lib\Release\x64\glew32.lib" for the second.
-If the `GLEW_` parameters are not on the list, click on "Configure" again after entering the *GLFW* library location.
-This should populate the *GLEW* parameters.

 - If `DIP_BUILD_DIPVIEWER_JAVA` is not on the list but `DIP_BUILD_DIPVIEWER` is, you don't have MATLAB installed, you are building 32-bit binaries or the Java SDK could not